dshumphr/frameit/README.md

 ## Notes
-Image upscaling is the bottleneck and may take over 60s to run.
-I'm looking into options for speeding this up, and would be open to suggestions.
 Prompting well is outside of the scope here, but more details about style, medium, etc are generally helpful.
-Perhaps a future extension will leverage LLM to enhance prompts.